Analyzing Inuvo (INUV) & Its Peers

 |$256.15 million

-Inuvo’s rivals have higher revenue and earnings than Inuvo.
-Inuvo is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Inuvo’s competitors have higher revenue and earnings than Inuvo.
+Inuvo is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

 Summary